mnislam01/Algorithms/Linear Search/README.md

 # Linear Search

-Linear Search algorithm is a strait forward technique for searching.
-I looks for a value in a sorted or unsorted list/array one by one from the starting index to ending index.
+Linear Search algorithm is a straight-forward technique for searching.
+It looks for a value in a sorted/unsorted list/array one by one from the starting index to ending index.

 # Time Complexity Analysis